Neilus03/FdF-42/README.md

 This project is divided into several parts:

-    libft: Contains utility functions used throughout the project.
+- libft: Contains utility functions used throughout the project.
-    ft_printf: Contains a function to print formatted output to the stdout.
+- ft_printf: Contains a function to print formatted output to the stdout.
-    minilibx_macos: Contains functions to handle graphics.
+- minilibx_macos: Contains functions to handle graphics.
-    srcs: Contains the main logic of the project.
+- srcs: Contains the main logic of the project.
-    includes: Contains the header files.
+- includes: Contains the header files.

 ## Files

 The main files of the project are located inside the srcs and includes folders.
 Here is a brief description of them: srcs

-    color.c: Functions to generate colors based on height. drawing.c: Functions to draw lines and handle drawing for rows and columns. fdf.c: Main function to initialize variables and run mlx. general_functions.c: General functions including closing window, key press, and mouse press. read_fdf.c: Functions to read the FdF file and create a 2D array with the data.
+- color.c: Functions to generate colors based on height.
+- drawing.c: Functions to draw lines and handle drawing for rows and columns.
+- fdf.c: Main function to initialize variables and run mlx.
+- general_functions.c: General functions including closing window, key press, and mouse press.
+- read_fdf.c: Functions to read the FdF file and create a 2D array with the data.

 ## includes

-    colors.h: Defines color codes.
-    fdf.h: Contains all the structure definitions and function prototypes used in the project. keycodes.h: Defines key codes.
+- fdf.h: Contains all the structure definitions and function prototypes used in the project.
+- colors.h: Defines color codes.
+- keycodes.h: Defines key codes.

 ## Example Maps